More Cars Back In Stock But May Not Be Affordable

 Vehicle Prices Continue to Climb

-Automotive economists said they don’t expect new car pricing to go down, as automakers promised to keep smaller inventories to boost profits.
+Automotive economists said they don’t expect new car pricing to decrease, as automakers promised to keep smaller inventories to boost profits.

 According to Edmunds, an expert car review and rating website, during the third quarter of 2022: